 Find out about jobs, internships, etc. Check back frequently.
-Research Opportunities with Operation Wallacea; 2015 summer undergraduate research program
+2015 Research Experiences for Undergraduates: deadline is 2/1/15; 2015 summer undergraduate research program

 Thursday, November 13, 2014

 Operation Wallacea is a biodiversity research and conservation management organization hosting scientific expeditions in Indonesia, Transylvania, South Africa, Madagascar, Peru, Guyana, Honduras, and Mexico.
 These research sites are run in remote locations with the help of university volunteers and academics from around the world.